BagToad/GamerPals.xyz/content/docs/info/rules.md

 ## 4. No NSFW or overly graphic material

-We recognize gaming culture has a connection to sexually charged banter, and some level of topics not typically "safe for work" will typically arise.
+We recognize gaming culture has a connection to banter, and some degree of topics not typically "safe for work" will typically arise.

-However, execssively sexual language, jokes, or images can get in the way of platonics and friend-making.
+However, excessively sexual language, jokes, or images can get in the way of platonics and friend-making.

-Moderators will issue warnings for the following behavior:
+Moderators **will** issue warnings for the following behavior:

 - graphic/directly sexual images/pornography.
-- discussion of sex acts without innuendo - directly sexual comments with no hidden meaning.
+- discussion of sex acts without any meaning aside from being directly sexual.
-- lengthy discussion lingering on a sexual themes.
+- lengthy discussion lingering on sexual themes.
 Moderators reserve the right to move the conversation along.
 - flirtatious sexual innuendo directed towards any person including themselves.
-- nonconseual sexual commentary towards any person.
+- nonconsensual sexual commentary towards any person.

+Staff will have the final say in what crosses the lines.
 Not sure?
 Send it to a staff member in a ticket first.

 ## 5. Subjects better discussed elsewhere